 - Moisturize the cradle cap with a bit of coconut oil, and use a baby comb to gently and gradually remove the flaking skin.

 - If your baby needs to take medicine, pierce a small hole in the tip of an open-ended pacifier (Philips Avent Soothie) to create a small opening, or you can use a bottle nipple—no cutting required.
 When your baby is happily sucking away, stick the medication dropper in to administer the dose.

 - Exercise balls: If you got one for labor, keep it!
 Some fussy newborns love to be bounced.
 Luke was like this, and it was super helpful to calm him in times of need.

 - Fold the waistline of newborn diapers down and away from the umbilical cord area while it’s still healing.

 - Carrying a baby in a heavy car seat in the crook of your arm will hurt.
-The best way to prevent that is by using a pad in that area of the car seat handle.
-You can cut-up a piece of a pool noodle.
+The best way to prevent that is by using a pad in the car seat handle area.
+You can cut up a piece of a pool noodle.

 The Best Hacks for Toddlers:

 - ALWAYS have some hidden snacks inside the diaper bag.

 - Keep a few small bottles of bubbles in your bag.
 They will come in handy when you eat outside on a beautiful day.
 You can pull them out and let the kids play while enjoying the fresh air.

 - Put your toddler in a laundry basket for hours of fun.